nklabs/libnklabs-avr/README.md

 # libnklabs example for 8-bit AVR microcontrollers

+This repository holds an example application for [libnklabs](https://github.com/nklabs/libnklabs) that runs on 8-bit AVR processors.

 ## ATmega32

 The target is an ATmega32 located in an STK500 development board.
 We have